Columbia protester Mahmoud Khalil freed from immigration detention

 Khalil had to surrender his passport and can’t travel internationally, but he will get his green card back and be given official documents permitting limited travel within the country, including New York and Michigan to visit family, New Jersey and Louisiana for court appearances and Washington to lobby Congress.

-“We know this ruling does not begin to address the injustices the Trump administration has brought upon our family, and so many others,” she said in a statement provided by Khalil’s lawyers.
+“We know this ruling does not begin to address the injustices the Trump administration has brought upon our family, and so many others,” she said.
 “But today we are celebrating Mahmoud coming back to New York to be reunited with our little family.”

 The judge’s decision comes after several other scholars targeted for their activism have been released from custody, including another former Palestinian student at Columbia, Mohsen Mahdawi; a Tufts University student, Rumeysa Ozturk; and a Georgetown University scholar, Badar Khan Suri.